 Current Conservation At Work

-In 2014, The Conservancy acquired the 693-acre Taylor farm which sits at the headwaters of Nassawango Creek.
-The Conservancy is working with partners to restore 381 acres of Taylor's cropland to forested wetland.
+In 2014, TNC acquired the 693-acre Taylor farm which sits at the headwaters of Nassawango Creek.
+We're working with partners to restore 381 acres of Taylor's cropland to forested wetland.
 An additional 312 acres of forested uplands and wetlands will also be protected.

 These restoration efforts will reverse the impacts from extensive drainage, grazing, and crop production.
 Restoring the natural hydrology will improve the quality of water and habitat in Nassawango Creek and downstream water bodies.

 A long-term monitoring program will allow the Taylor farm to become a “living laboratory”.
 The data we collect through this restoration will inform our conservation strategies on a larger scale and will be shared with other landowners as we work collaboratively to conserve the productive lands and waters of the Eastern Shore.

 At several bogs deep within the preserve, our stewardship staff and volunteers have worked tirelessly to thin encroaching hardwoods to make room for native vegetation.
 We have already seen a resurgence of pitcher plants, rare grasses and rare sedges growing in the bog.
 View a video from Maryland Outdoors about these efforts (begins at 18:50).

 The Nassawango Creek Stewardship Committee was formed in 1979, and has been going strong ever since!
 The committee ranks among the longest-serving groups of preserve volunteers in the history of The Nature Conservancy.

 Contact Joe Fehrer at firstname.lastname@example.org to learn how you can become a part of this dynamic committee and help ensure the ongoing care of this beloved preserve.